Brexit: What's been happening?

 This is the first time that a member of the EU has left since it was formed, so leaders say they are taking their time to make sure that the process runs smoothly.

-The UK has not officially announced to the rest of the EU that it is leaving yet.
+The UK officially announced to the rest of the EU that it is leaving on 29 March 2017.

-If the Prime Minister triggers Article 50, this will start a two-year process, during which UK and EU leaders will discuss what their relationship would be like in future.
+Triggering Article 50 has now started a two-year process, during which UK and EU leaders will discuss what their relationship would be like in future.

 However, it would still have to follow EU rules and agreements until it is officially no longer a member.

 A two-year period of time would start during which the UK and the EU would need to come to an agreement about their future relationship.

 There are many things that need to be discussed and agreed upon before the UK could officially leave the EU, including the following: